If your PhD contains research data, you will have to think about how to deal with those data. In this section, you will learn about

 Some data can be shared, and some should indeed be shared!
 Sharing data is generally done through uploading, or archiving, the data into a repository.
 Even if your funder or your institution is a strong supporter of the FAIR principles, you are still responsible for not sharing data that should not be shared.
 Remember: "data should be as open as possible and as closed as necessary".
 Read through the short section on when not to share your data before you upload your data into an open repository.
 Note that uploading data into a database is not the same as sharing them; there are many options for secure storing of your data, which is not the same as sharing them.
 Sharing and storing are not the same.

 Two of the key notions behind data sharing is that they should allow both new research and that conclusions can be verified.
 With this in mind, you should make a decision regarding the rawness of the data you share; for very large datasets a certain degree of processing of the data before sharing is the obvious choice, but every step of processing you take could limit the possibilities of future use.

-Encryption of mobile storage media is possible on a normal Windows computer by turning on “BitLocker” for the selected drive.
-If you use a Mac, encryption can be done in "disk utility" after creating an image out of the folder you wish to encrypt.
+Encryption of mobile storage media is possible on a normal Windows computer by turning on 'BitLocker' for the selected drive.
+If you use a Mac, encryption can be done in 'disk utility' after creating an image out of the folder you wish to encrypt.
 Encryption is necessary for all removable storage media containing high-risk data.
-The encryption key (the password) must never be accessible by any unauthorized persons and should not be stored in connection with the encrypted disk itself.
+The encryption key (the password) must never be accessible by any unauthorised persons and should not be stored in connection with the encrypted disk itself.